Tencent/matrix/README.md

 The monitoring scope of the current tool includes: crash, lag, and out-of-memory, which includes the following two plugins:

-* **WCCrashBlockMonitorPlugin：** Based on [KSCrash](https://github.com/kstenerud/KSCrash) framework, it features cutting-edge lag stack capture capabilities with crash cpature.
+* **WCCrashBlockMonitorPlugin：** Based on [KSCrash](https://github.com/kstenerud/KSCrash) framework, it features cutting-edge lag stack capture capabilities with crash capture.

 * **WCMemoryStatPlugin：** A performance-optimized out-of-memory monitoring tool that captures memory allocation and the callstack of an application's out-of-memory event.